panas2567/panas2567.github.io/_posts/2025-10-15-5dayswith-python-builtins-len.md

     return 100
 ```

-Then I'm able to obtaine its length returns by calling the `len` built-in on it:
+Then I'm able to obtain its length by calling the `len` built-in on it:

 ```python
 >>> len(AlienCentipede())